What is Ballroom?

 Find a partner

-For the Semi Advanced and the Advanced class a dance partner is needed.
+For the semi-advanced and the advanced class a dance partner is needed.
 Haven’t you got a partner yet?
-We can help!
+Maybe we can help!
+Just send us an email and we’ll see what we can do for you.
 And besides that you can always come to our Social Dancing evenings.

 About Hem and Leonie